justamirror/lack-/docs/index.rst

 Lack pretty much only uses food related words?
 Why?
 Because fuck you thats why.
-Annyways, you can go and take a look at the :ref:`api`. if you want.
+Annyways, you can go and take a look at the `api <../api.html>`.
+. if you want.